KChidiak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line to Write a script that displays the third line of the file iacta 7-file to Write a shell script that creates a file named exactly... containing the text Best School ending by a new line 8-cwd_state to Write a script that writes into the file ls_cwd_content
+6-third_line to Write a script that displays the third line of the file iacta 7-file to Write a shell script that creates a file named exactly... containing the text Best School ending by a new line 8-cwd_state to Write a script that writes into the file ls_cwd_content 9-duplicate_last_line to Write a script that duplicates the last line of the file iacta